drostron/slamdata-docs/source/developers-guide.rst

 |SD-Nesting|

 Don't worry!
-You won't need to know any of this until section 3, and by then we will take you through it step by step.
+You won't need to know any of this until section 3, and by then we will take you through it step-by-step.

 2.3 Creating a New Mount
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In this guide the MongoDB database will be used in the examples; as such,
+In this guide the MongoDB database will be used in the examples.
+As such,
 the reader should download and run the latest stable version of MongoDB.

 Default MongoDB installations run on port **27017** and have no user